DAGWorks-Inc/hamilton/docs/concepts/customizing-execution.rst

 3. Add modules to crawl for functions
 4. Add a results builder to shape the results

-You can also access standard hamilton execution by not calling `enable_parallel_type`, which will give you the same capabilities as described here.
+You can also access standard hamilton execution by not calling `enable_dynamic_execution`, which will give you the same capabilities as described here.
 We highly recommend you use the builder pattern -- while the constructor of the `Driver` will be fully backwards compatible according to the rules of semantic versioning, we may change it in the future (for 2.0).